9 min read

 3. How do IOUs make money?

-Here's where things get interesting.
-Investor-owned utilities don't make money by selling you electricity.
-Instead, they make all their money by building new stuff.
-How?
-Every time they build something, they get paid a fixed percentage of the overall cost of the project.
-This is called a guaranteed rate of return (or a 'return on equity').
-It's guaranteed by the state, but we—the duly named ratepayers—pay for all of it.
+Here's how it works: every time a utility builds something, they earn a fixed percentage of the total cost of the project.
+This is called a guaranteed rate of return, or a Return on Equity (ROE).
+It's a fixed percentage that's locked in by the state regulators... and we—the duly named ratepayers—have to pay for all of it.

 FYI, the average rate of return for IOUs in 2023 was 9.6%.